 How Much Damage Can They Cause?

 Although carpenter ants don’t initially cause the damage to your tree, they do take advantage of the opportunity to create further destruction.
-These insects burrow through the wood but don’t actually eat it.
+These are wood-boring insects, but don’t actually eat it.
 They instead cast it aside as sawdust, a combination of wood and dead insects.

 Because they work so efficiently (hence their name), carpenter ants can quickly build a complicated system of connected tunnels.
 The further the ants burrow into your tree, the more the branches and limbs will slowly die and the leaves will wither.
 As the damage worsens, the entire tree will dry out and gradually weaken.